GuidanceMantras/GuidanceMantras/README.md

 - You can not be fired from your job in government sector.
 In private sector, you will be in constant fear of losing your job each day.
 - Get time to better plan for your kids and family

+### Website for government jobs
+- Central Government government jobs website: SSC website( https://ssc.nic.in/),  and UPSC website (https://upsc.gov.in/)
+- Karnatak Government Government Jobs : KPSC website (https://kpsc.kar.nic.in/) and KEA website (https://cetonline.karnataka.gov.in/kea/)
+- Here https://allgovernmentjobs.in/ search for each state govenrment jobs and also inclduing Across India

 ### Priavte Jobs
 - For private jobs in India especially in Engineering, you just need technical skills and soft skills.
 - Soft skills https://www.thebalancemoney.com/what-are-soft-skills-2060852#:~:text=Soft%20skills%20include%20interpersonal%20(people,for%20just%20about%20every%20job.